daattali/beautiful-jekyll/capstone/timeline.md

 Members of the MDS leadership team will review the proposal, and work with the potential partner to establish a finalized proposal.
 Potential partners should feel free to ask us for our opinion on any aspect of this step ahead of time, such as whether the main idea of the proposal is appropriate.

 We recommend your first submission of the proposal to be well before the December 31st deadline, so that we can offer suggestions in case it needs revision.

-#### Students rate proposals

-A list of finalized proposals, along with one-sentence summaries, will be posted on a "project board" viewable by the students.
-The students will then rate their interest in the proposals.

 #### Selection of proposals